 Use A Trip Planner to Map Out Your Route

-You can use an online mapping tool like Google Maps or MapQuest to plot out the most efficient route from point A to point B. If you’re planning a long road trip, it’s also a good idea to map out rest stops, campgrounds, restaurants, and other places where you can stop for a break.
+You can use an online map app like Google Maps to plot out the most efficient route from point A to point B. If you’re planning a long road trip with multiple stops, it’s a good idea to map out rest stops, campgrounds, restaurants, and other places where you can stop for a break.

 Google Maps is a web mapping service developed by Google.
 The online tool shows satellite imagery, aerial photography, street maps, 360° panoramic views of streets (Street View), real-time traffic conditions, and route planning information for traveling by car, bike, or foot.